GeoPlatform/CCB-Plugins/themes/geoplatform-ccb/README.md

  **Note:** This version still has SIT and STG choices for development for this gallery functionality.
 In later versions everything will default to PROD.

 #### Map Plugin
-If you would like to dynamically add single maps from https://maps.geoplatform.gov, you can use our [Maps Plugin](), soon to be out on the Wordpress Marketplace.
+If you would like to dynamically add single maps from https://maps.geoplatform.gov, you can use our [Maps Plugin](https://wordpress.org/plugins/geoplatform-maps/), currently out on the Wordpress Marketplace.
 See the link provided for it's documentation and use.

 ### Page Categories and Tags
 Like Posts, Pages can also be assigned to one or more Categories and Tags with this theme.
 This works the same as adding a category or tag to a post.